Salzian/Salzian/README.md

 ### Alternate Universe

 Alternate Universe is a FiveM server that I revived out of the ashes of a nasty revenge spree.
-It's containing multiple small project's like a Discord bot, a status page and the server software itself.
+It's containing multiple small project's like a Discord bot, a backend, analytics and monitoring stack and the server software itself.

 ## 💬 Ask me about